Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

 Microdisk modulator test structures were measured across two 300 mm wafers.
 Two variants of the device were measured on each reticle: modulators both with and without thermal undercut.
-A micrograph of a microdisk modulator with thermal undercut is shown in Fig.~\ref{fig:disk_mod}a, which confirms that the device is fully released from the substrate.
-Further demonstrating the full release of the device, a micrograph of the side profile is shown in Fig.~\ref{fig:disk_mod}b.
+A micrograph of a microdisk modulator with thermal undercut is shown in Fig.~\ref{fig:disk_mod}c, which confirms that the device is fully released from the substrate.
+Further demonstrating the full release of the device, a micrograph of the side profile is shown in Fig.~\ref{fig:cross_section}c.
 A dicing saw was used to make a precise cut close to the undercut modulator on a singulated die to enable capture of the cross-section.
-The optical spectrum of a nominal microdisk modulator without thermal undercut at different applied thermo-optic phase shifter powers showing the shift in resonance is displayed in Fig.~\ref{fig:disk_mod}c.
-A drastic increase in the resonance shift for similar applied powers is shown in Fig.~\ref{fig:disk_mod}d, where the optical spectrum of a representative thermally undercut microdisk modulator is displayed.
-This large increase in tuning efficiency is additionally observed at the wafer-scale; the wafer maps are shown in Fig.~\ref{fig:disk_mod}g-h, showing the \text{$P_{\pi}$} of the nominal non-undercut and undercut microdisks, respectively.
-The \text{$P_{\pi}$} for the undercut microdisks is on average 5.32 mW, which is an improvement of 4.92 as compared to the \text{$P_{\pi}$} of 26.14 mW exhibited by the devices without undercut.
+The optical spectrum of a nominal microdisk modulator without thermal undercut at different applied thermo-optic phase shifter powers showing the shift in resonance is displayed in Fig.~\ref{fig:disk_mod}e.
+A drastic increase in the resonance shift for similar applied powers is shown in Fig.~\ref{fig:disk_mod}f, where the optical spectrum of a representative thermally undercut microdisk modulator is displayed.
+This large increase in tuning efficiency is additionally observed at the wafer-scale; the wafer maps are shown in Figs.~\ref{fig:disk_mod}e and \ref{fig:disk_mod}f, showing the \text{$P_{\pi}$} of the nominal non-undercut and undercut microdisks, respectively.
+The \text{$P_{\pi}$} for the undercut microdisks is on average 5.316 mW with standard deviation 0.046 mW, which is an improvement of 4.92 as compared to the \text{$P_{\pi}$} of 26.136 mW with standard deviation 0.219 mW exhibited by the devices without undercut.
 Furthermore, these wafer-scale measurements confirm the structural integrity and high yield of the undercut devices.